commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:billing_address_same_as_shipping ID`

-Send this attribute if you want the billing address to be cloned from the order's shipping address..
+Send this attribute if you want the billing address to be cloned from the order's shipping address.

 ```
 USAGE